 This course deals with research principles and methodologies relevant to family medicine.
 Five types of epidemiological studies are reviewed: descriptive, cross-sectional, experimental, cohort, and case control.
 Evaluation methods and research synthesis are also covered.
 Theoretical principles that underline qualitative methodology are explored.
 Two specific qualitative methods – in depth interviews and focus groups will be demonstrated.
 In both the quantitative and qualitative methods the following details are covered: posing the research question, sampling, data collection methods, and analysis.
 Studies relevant to family practice are used as examples.

-Canada’s health care system is universally recognized for its emphasis on access, equity and quality.
+Canada’s Primary Health Care system is universally recognized for its emphasis on access, equity and quality.
 However, like all health care systems across the world, the system could be made to function better.
-This course is structured to offer interested students an in-depth look at pertinent issues facing the Canadian health care system, and some possible policy options that could be tried (or are being tried) in order to improve the system.
-The course objectives include an in-depth look at the structure of the Canadian health care system; an in-depth examination of a few selected issues/problems facing the Canadian health care system today and stimulating discussion on policy attempts to solve these problems.
+This course is structured to offer interested students an in-depth look at pertinent issues facing the Canadian Primary Health Care system.

 The Doctoral Seminar will offer students an opportunity to discuss their thesis research and the integration of their course work with their thesis.
 Early in the seminar students will be able to present their ideas and research question in this forum and receive feedback from faculty and peers.
 There will be ongoing presentations of the students’ thesis work (ie research questions, presentation of relevant literature, methodology analysis plan) with a final presentation of the proposal.
 In addition, faculty will provide lectures and guest speakers will be invited to present on special topics.
 This will promote an active intellectual dialogue amongst students and faculty.